 Tips to Help Along the Way

-Adjusting to a new diet or new foods may be difficult if you have autism, especially if you experience food aversions.
-Keep these few things in mind as you introduce new foods:
+Adjusting to a new diet or trying new foods may be difficult for those on the autism spectrum, especially if they experience food aversions.
+Here are a few tips to help make the transition as easy as possible:

-- Stay in touch with your healthcare provider during the process of introducing new foods in case the new meals cause gastrointestinal issues or other behavior-related changes.
+Stay in touch with your healthcare provider or dietician during the process of introducing new foods in case the new meals cause gastrointestinal issues or other behavior-related changes.

-Only you, your child, and a healthcare provider can decide what diet is right for your or your child’s dietary needs.
-Be sure to talk to a healthcare professional about diet before making any changes.
+Only you, your child, and a healthcare provider or dietician can decide what diet is right for your child’s dietary needs.
+Be sure to talk to a healthcare professional about your diet before making any changes.

 Sometimes when we experiment with new diets, it can have a certain reaction inside our bodies.
 If you or your child experiences incontinence, Aeroflow Urology can help.
 We assist in supplying incontinence supplies for children and adults through Medicaid (and some private insurance) plans.

-If you'd like to find out if you qualify to receive incontinence care products through your insurance, simply fill out our eligibility form.
+If you'd like to find out if you qualify to receive incontinence care products through your insurance, simply fill out our secure Eligibility Form.
 From there, one of our Continence Care Specialists will take care of everything.